Casualties of the Iranian Revolution: Cinema Rex fire in Abadan

 The 19 August 1978 fire at a movie theater in Abadan killed at least 420 people.
 The event started when four men doused the building with airplane fuel before setting it alight.

 Khomeini immediately blamed the Shah and SAVAK for setting the fire, and, due to the pervasive revolutionary atmosphere, the public also blamed the Shah for starting the fire, despite the government's insistence that they were uninvolved.
 Tens of thousands of people took to the streets shouting "Burn the Shah!" and "The Shah is the guilty one!"

 According to Roy Mottahedeh, author of The Mantle of the Prophet, "thousands of Iranians who had felt neutral and had until now thought that the struggle was only between the shah and supporters of religiously conservative mullahs felt that the government might put their own lives on the block to save itself.
 Suddenly, for hundreds of thousands, the movement was their own business."

 After the revolution, many claimed that Islamist militants had started the fire.
 After the Islamic Republic government executed a police officer for the act, a man claiming to be the lone surviving arsonist claimed he was responsible for starting the fire.
 After forcing the resignation of the presiding judges in an attempt to hamper the investigation, the new government finally executed Hossein Takb'alizadeh for "setting the fire on the Shah's orders," despite his insistence that he did it on his own accord as an ultimate sacrifice for the revolutionary cause.

 "Black Friday," 17 Shahrivar

-The clash between government and protestors that is said to have enraged anti-Shah forces and eliminated "any hope for compromise," occurred on 8 September 1978 (Shahrivar 17) in Tehran.
+The clash between government and protestors that is said to have enraged anti-Shah forces and eliminated "any hope for compromise," occurred on 8 September 1978 (17 Shahrivar) in Tehran.
 The Shah introduced martial law, and banned all demonstrations, but thousands of protesters gathered in Tehran.
 Security forces shot and killed demonstrators in what became known as Black Friday.